Extinction Rebellion win court challenge to London police ban

-The court ruled that separate gatherings, even if coordinated by one organization, could not be defined as a single “public assembly”, and the blanket ban was therefore unlawful.
+The court ruled that separate gatherings, even if coordinated by one organisation, could not be defined as a single “public assembly”, and the blanket ban was therefore unlawful.

 Extinction Rebellion targeted major companies, government departments and the transport network during its action.